Frequently asked questions: Seasonal work

 Who needs a permit to do seasonal work?

-- You need a residence permit for seasonal work if you will work in Finland for three to nine months.
-Submit your application to the Finnish Immigration Service.
-If you will work for six to nine months, an Employment and Economic Development Office will first make a partial decision.
+- You need a residence permit for seasonal work if you will work in Finland for 3 to 9 months.
+Submit your residence permit application to the Finnish Immigration Service.
+If you will work for 6 to 9 months, an Employment and Economic Development Office will first make a partial decision.